Is Your B2B Payment Method Safe or Putting You at Risk?

 However, fraud risk remains high due to employee access.
 It’s fairly easy for an ACH operator employee to alter data in an account and embezzle funds.
 They may be able to illegally obtain protected data, terminals, or files and use them to misappropriate funds.
-According to the 2020 AFP Payments Fraud and Control survey report, ACH is of particular interest to fraudsters.
-Thirty-three percent of financial professionals report that their organizations’ payments via ACH debits were subject to fraud attempts and/or attacks in 2019, which represents a slight increase from the previous year’s survey.
+According to the 2022 AFP Payments Fraud and Control survey report, ACH is of particular interest to fraudsters.
+Forty-one percent of financial professionals report that their organizations’ payments via ACH debits were subject to fraud attempts and/or attacks in 2021, which represents another increase from the previous year’s survey.

 Compared to putting a check in the mail, wire transfers are considered a safe and fast way to transfer money.
 The speed comes with a cost: Incoming domestic wire transfers cost around $15, while outgoing domestic transfers range $25 to $30 or more.
 For some companies it’s worth the peace of mind knowing the payment will get where it needs to be without delay.

 However, once a wire transfer is initiated, it can’t be cancelled.
 (The only exception to this rule is for international wire transfers, which can be canceled within 30 minutes of initiation).
 For this reason, scam artists try to entice people to wire funds instead of mailing a check or using a credit card.
 Also, due to the high-dollar, high-risk nature of wire transfers, there is the potential for significant (six-figure and above!) financial losses.
 Once again, it’s up to banks to implement a strong risk management program over wire transfers.